eadehemingway/timeline/README.md

 ### step three

 the add and remove buttons currently add/remove an item of data from the data array.
-Now we need to write the redraw function so that this is reflected in the graph.
+Now we need to write the draw function so that this is reflected in the graph. update the componentdidmount func to remove repeitition...

+### step four

+add labels for each bar that move when the bars do

 ### to run the app for development